Almost 13,000 Tony Hawk helmets recalled

-The helmets have the Item No. AGE2515STH-SIL on the white warning label located inside the helmet, and they were only sold at Walmart and online at Walmart.com from March until June.
+The helmets have item number AGE2515STH-SIL on the white warning label located inside the helmet, and they were only sold at Walmart and online at Walmart.com from March until June.

 Almost 13,000 helmets are affected by the recall, according to a release.

-Officials said these helmets were also used at replacements for a recall in March 2022.
+Officials said these helmets were also used as replacements for a recall in March 2022.

 Sakar International will be issuing refunds for the helmets in the form of a $40 Walmart gift card, the release stated.

-Officials stated that consumers should not use the helmets, and they should contact Sakar to receive that refund and for instructions on how to return the helmets.
+Officials stated that consumers should not use the helmets and that they should contact Sakar to receive a refund and for instructions on how to return the helmets.

 To contact Sakar International, call 800-592-9541 or email the company at support@sakar.com.